dogweather/forkful/content/en/javascript/good-coding-practices/logging.md

 weight: 17
 ---

-## What & Why?
-Logging, in a nutshell, is like keeping a diary for your application—it records events, errors, and other significant actions that occur while the software runs.
-Programmers do it not just to understand what's happening under the hood in real-time, but also to have a historical record that's crucial for debugging, auditing, and optimizing performance.

 ## How to:
 Out of the box, JavaScript offers a simple way to log messages to the console: